rarezhang/data_structures_and_algorithms_in_python/README.md

 ### AVL trees
 P 503  P 505
-- balancing strategy: guaantees worst-case logarithmic running time for all fundamental map operations
+- balancing strategy: guarantee worst-case logarithmic running time for all fundamental map operations
 - height balance property:  for every position p of T, the heights of the children of p differ by at most 1
 - any binary search tree that satisfies the __height balance property__ is an AVL tree
 - a subtree of an AVL tree is itself an AVL tree
 - the height of an AVL tree soring n entries is `log(n)`
-- a position is __balanced__ if the absolute value of the differnce between the heights of its children is at most 1
+- a position is __balanced__ if the absolute value of the difference between the heights of its children is at most 1
 - AVL tree == every position is balanced